ungoogled-software/ungoogled-chromium/BUILDING.md

 **Notice for master branch users**: The information in this document may not apply to the latest tag version.
 Please consult the documentation from the tag instead.

-## The building system

-ungoogled-chromium provides a flexible and extensible Python library called [`buildlib`](buildlib.py) that does source code downloading, source cleaning, domain substitution, patching, building, and packaging.
-There's no documentation on `buildlib` yet, but it's pretty straight-forward to use.
-See `build.py` for examples on using `buildlib`.

-Currently, there is no command-line-configurable build script.
-You must create a script or modify `build.py` to use `buildlib`.

 ## General building requirements

 The following is needed to fully use `buildlib`: